-responses; 14 (vi) the current process whereby if there are PAN responses that cross the then-existing NBBO (provided such NBBO is not crossed) at the time of the conclusion of the Auction, such PAN responses will be executed, if possible, at their limit price(s); 15 (vii) the current process whereby if the PIXL Auction price is the same as that of an order on the limit order book on the same side of the market as the PIXL Order, the PIXL Order may only be executed at a price that is at least one minimum price improvement increment better than the resting order's limit price or, if such resting order's limit price crosses the stop price, then the entire PIXL Order will trade at the stop price with all better priced interest being considered for execution at the stop price; 16 and (viii) that currently the execution price for a PIXL Order for the account of a public customer paired with an order for the account of a public customer must be expressed in the quoting increment applicable to the affected series, and that such an execution may not trade through the NBBO or at the same price as any resting customer order.
-17

-The Exchange is proposing several rule provisions in respect of Complex Orders so that they can participate in PIXL Auctions.
-First, the Exchange proposes new Rule 1080(n)(i)(C) regarding stopping the entire Complex Order when submitting such order

-14 Rule 1080(n)(ii)(E)(2)(a), (b), and (c).

 Rule 1080(n)(ii)(F).
 The Exchange proposes new language adding the alternative that if there are Complex Order PAN responses that cross the then-existing cPBBO at the time of the conclusion of the Auction, such PAN responses will be executed, if possible, at their limit price(s).
+The Exchange believes that this behavior is, at best, highly unlikely as participants will cancel PAN responses of an order on the limit order book on the same side of the market as the PIXL Order, the PIXL Order may only be executed at a price that is at least one minimum price improvement increment better than the resting order's limit price or, if such resting order's limit price crosses the stop price, then the entire PIXL Order will trade at the stop price with all better priced interest being considered for execution at the stop price; 17 and (viii) that currently the execution price for a PIXL Order for the account of a public customer paired with an order for the account of a public customer must be expressed in the quoting increment applicable to the affected series, and that such an execution may not trade through the NBBO or at the same price as any resting customer order.
+18

+The Exchange is proposing several rule provisions in respect of Complex Orders so that they can participate in PIXL Auctions.
+First, the Exchange proposes new Rule 1080(n)(i)(C) regarding stopping the entire Complex Order when submitting such order into PIXL.
+Specifically, new sub-paragraph (C) states that if the PIXL Order is a Complex Order and of a conforming ratio, as defined in Commentary.08(a)(i) and (a)(ix) to Rule 1080, the Initiating Member must stop the entire PIXL order at a price that is better than the best net price (debit or credit) (i) available on the Complex Order book when better priced interest that they could trade against is present in the marketplace.

+Rule 1080(n)(ii)(G).
+Regarding an Auction price on the limit order book on the same side of the market as the Complex PIXL Order, the Exchange is adding 1080(n)(ii)(H).

 Proposed Rule 1080(n)(vi).
-The Exchange clarifies that the subsection applies to the execution price for a PIXL Order and proposes new language stating that the execution price for a Complex Order PIXL may be in \$0.01 increments and may not trade through the cPBBO or at the same price as a resting customer Complex Order.
+The Exchange clarifies that the subsection applies to the execution price for a PIXL Order and proposes new language stating that the execution price for a Complex Order PIXL may be in \$0.01 increments and may not trade at a price equal to or through the cPBBO or at the same price as a resting customer Complex Order.